AI Agency Upsell Strategy: How to Double Revenue from Existing Clients

 Review these metrics monthly.
 If your expansion MRR is less than 10% of your new client MRR, you are significantly underinvesting in account expansion.
 The target for a mature AI agency is expansion MRR equal to or exceeding 30–40% of new client MRR — meaning organic growth from existing accounts funds a third of your growth every month.

-The agencies that reach this benchmark are the ones that treat account management as a sales function, not just a service function.
+The agencies that reach the 30–40% benchmark treat account management as a sales function, not just a service function.
 Every client relationship has revenue potential beyond the initial contract.
 Finding and realizing that potential is a skill, a system, and a significant competitive advantage.
+The good news is that it is a skill you can build deliberately — and the payoff compounds every month you get better at it.

 Join 215+ AI Agency Owners